 These amazing Egyptian Revival earrings were made by Angela Cummings in the nineteen-seventies.
-They are beautifully executed in 18-carat gold and black enamel.
+They are beautifully executed in 18-carat gold and black jade.
 The clip-on earrings are composed of two bell-shaped elements.
 The upper part, which is smaller and mounted upside down relative to the lower, is attached with gold wire to the larger lower element.
-Stripes of black enamel and gold alternate seamlessly.
+Stripes of black jade and gold alternate seamlessly.
 The free elements can move, giving the earrings a graceful effect.

 Elegant Egyptian Revival Earrings by Cummings

 With its colossal tombs, mummies, sculptures and fascinating images and hieroglyphs on tablets and papyrus scrolls, Ancient Egypt at the time of the Pharaohs captures the imagination.
 Every time in history Western archaeologists made new discoveries since the Renaissance in the sixteenth century, the Egyptian style has enjoyed a revival.
 The expeditions and excavations during the Napoleonic era at the beginning of the nineteenth century left an indelible mark on architecture and the decorative arts.